 One aspect of the confrontation between the American Zionists and the Council is most troubling.
 Neither of the two antagonists made serious efforts to rescue Jews during the Holocaust.
 That was an inexcusable failure.
 Rather than suspend their ideological war and join in a common endeavor to save Jewish lives during a time of crisis, both groups were preoccupied with plans for the postwar period.
 The American Council for Judaism issued impressive statements about the virtues of emancipation and free immigration after the war as the best way to solve the problem of Jewish suffering.
 The Zionists, who campaigned steadfastly during the war to convert Americans to their program, assigned a much higher priority to promoting support for Jewish statehood than to rescuing Jews.47

 As Dr. Kolsky observes, the most important reason for speaking out was pikuakh nefesh, but there was another.
 God held his people Israel responsible for maintaining accurate and detailed historical records.
 A people remains alive through zakhor, remembrance.
 Through the Hebrew Scriptures Abraham, Isaac, Jacob, Moses, Saul, David, Solomon and all the rest continue to live in our hearts and minds.
 The genealogies record the passing generations.
-Anyone who visits Yad Vashem or the United States Holocaust Memorial Museum can see that the Holocaust is already documented in great detail, but if the Times had published ten thousand words every day, 365 days a year for seven years, we would have had a historical record an order of magnitude greater than we now have.
+Anyone who visits Yad Vashem or the United States Holocaust Memorial Museum can see that the Holocaust is already documented in great detail, but if the Times had published ten thousand words every day, 365 days a year for seven years, we would have had a historical record an order of magnitude greater than we now have, written in our hearts.
 It would have been possible to construct neighborhood-by-neighborhood accounts of the six million martyred Jews.

 What if the Jewish nation had remained Torah-observant and continued to be a people apart?
 Arthur Hays Sulzberger would not have grown up as the evil son who declares, “I do not believe Jews are a race.
 I do not believe that they are a people.”
 The Orthodox Jews were prepared to boldly do what they could for European Jews.
 Following the Torah, they continued to live as a shining model of obedience to God.
 They honored the Sabbath by refusing to ride, which meant they had to live within walking distance of an Orthodox shul.
 So each shul became the center of an intensely Jewish neighborhood in which neighbors reinforced one another in observing God’s law.
-On October 6, 1943, in Washington, DC, more than four hundred Orthodox rabbis marched solemnly from Union Station to their first stop, the Capitol.
+On October 6, 1943, in Washington, DC, more than four hundred rabbis marched solemnly from Union Station to their first stop, the Capitol.
 The rabbis recited the Kaddish; sang the traditional Jewish prayer for the nation’s leaders to the tune of The Star Spangled Banner, and solemnly read aloud, in English and Hebrew, their petition calling for the creation of a federal agency to rescue European Jews and expand the limited quota on Jewish refugee immigration to the United States.
 Many more Orthodox rabbis gave impassioned sermons urging that something, anything, be done.
 The situation was an echo of Rabbi Yeshua’s life and crucified death, in which many individual Jews followed him but the Jewish nation, the leaders, insisted, “Away with him!
 Away with him!
 Crucify him!”
 Jn 19:15.
 Worldwide, the Jewish nation remained virtually silent.